devon-mar/netbox-lists/README.md

 * The format of the response can be controlled by the `Accept` header (`application/json` or `text/plain`) or by the appending `format=(text|json)` to the URL.

-* Users with only the `ipam | device` permission will be able to access VMs on the `devices-vms` endpoint.

 * This plugin uses NetBox's object permissions.
 Make sure users have the appropriate permissions.

 ## Installation